ThreeSixtyGiving/standard/documentation/individuals/data-preparation-templates.md

     a.
 To do this, first select and copy all the necessary columns and rows in the **360_data** sheet.
 E.g. from cell A1 to cell AI101

     b.
-Then paste the copied data into the file you intend to publish, using the ‘Paste Special’ option ‘Value & Number Formatting’ (accessible via right click **%123** icon, or Home Menu > Clipboard, see screenshots)
+Then paste the copied data into the file you intend to publish, using the ‘Paste Special’ option ‘Value & Number Formatting’ (accessible via right click **%123** icon, or Home Menu > Clipboard, see screenshots below)

     c.
 Save the file.
 This removes the formulas and leaves just the 360Giving formatted data.